 Connections Programs Overview

-Our Connections programs have been designed for students in Grades 4 and 5, focusing specifically on the history of Alberta and Western Canada.
+Our Connections programs have been designed for students in Grades 3, 4 and 5, focusing on the historical thinking skills through the study of Alberta and Western Canada.
 History Centre programs are held from 9:30 am – 2:15 pm on Tuesdays, Wednesdays, Thursdays and Fridays in October through May.

 Cost